antoniablair/weather/README.md

 This is a simple web application that fetches the weather forecast from a city.

-The project was created using React, Redux, React Router, and Thunk.
+The project was created using React, Redux, React Router, Thunk, and Aphrodite for styling.
 While right now it is set up as only one page, one could easily add more routes if necessary.

-This is in the beginning phases of a project, so I would still need to add several items to make it a more full-fledged website.
+This is just in the beginning phases of a project, so I would still need to add several items to make it a more full-fledged website.

 However, I hope it gives a sense of how I might bootstrap and organize a project. 😊